arandall/meross/doc/protocol.md

 #### Appliance.Config.Trace

-I have not found a use for this but it is used by the app when configuring a socket.
-Once a appliance is configured the response contains empty values.
+I have not found a use for this, but it is used by the app when configuring.
+Once an appliance is configured the response contains empty values.

 Method: `GET`

+Empty object `{}` appears to work too.

 ```json
 {"trace":{}}